Let’s discuss the importance of storytelling.

 A great idea is to use a story template called “The hero’s journey”.
 The hero’s journey shows us that an ordinary person can overcome great obstacles and defeat their enemies or fears and it demonstrates that change is possible for everyone.

 One of the things that attract an audience when they come across a narrative of the hero’s journey is that they identify with the character and absorb the story as if they were the main character in that story.
+That is the power of storytelling.

 The hero’s journey is a 12-step circular journey that consists of: